Mission people

 Naomi Leremore serves in the Theological Education by Extension (TEE) department of the Presbyterian Church of East Africa (PCEA).
 Naomi has been serving in this role since 2013 and is based in Nairobi.

-Over the past seven years, with a team of writers, two new programmes have been developed.
-The first, known as the Holistic Nurturing of Children diploma course, is aimed at helping adults care for children in the home, church and community.
-The second course is a two-year programme written for teens preparing to transition from childhood to teenage life (primary to secondary school life).
-It is known as 'The Crossing'.
-It is available as a physical book and as an online course.
+Naomi leads a team of writers in developing new programmes for the department.
+The first, known as the ‘Holistic Nurturing of Children’ diploma course, is aimed at helping adults care for children in the home, church and community.
+The second course called ‘The Crossing’, is a mentoring programme for teens preparing to transition from childhood (leaving primary school) into young adult life.

 Naomi says, “By creating educational materials that are readily available to congregations throughout Kenya and beyond, a greater impact can be made on the spiritual life and witness of the Church of Christ.
 I am passionate about using these writing opportunities to encourage and challenge others to obey the call of God on their lives.
 My prayer is that changes will come for his glory and to advance his kingdom.”